 We started as the Park Township Airport Historical Association.
 After the forced closure of the airport, PTAHA faced a major change in mission and location.
-We have changed our name to Flight Path, remained a not for profit organization, and have moved to the West Michigan Regional Airport (Tulip City) located in the FLYBY AIR pilot training center.
+We have changed our name to Flight Path, remained a not for profit organization, and have moved to the West Michigan Regional Airport (Tulip City) located in the Flight Level pilot training center.
 The history of the Park Township airport will always be with us, but we will now focus entirely on our mission of introducing young people to the excitement of aviation at the West Michigan Regional Airport.

 We help get students on the Flight Path to their aviation dreams!

 Flight Path Board of Directors – See bios below

 The Park Twp Airport Historical Association is now Flight Path